Railgun-Community/cookbook/README.md

 `yarn add @railgun-community/cookbook`

-## Add a Recipe call with RAILGUN Quickstart
+## Cook a Recipe and call it with RAILGUN Quickstart

 TODO

-## Write your own Recipe
+## Write your own Custom Recipe and Steps

 TODO